tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 We can use [this site](https://www.color-blindness.com/coblis-color-blindness-simulator/) to simulate how Luke might see an object.
 (Put the pictures in the relevant article, not this one.)

+>[!note]
+>Most mammals have protanopia, actually.
+So maybe this is just unique to Luke and not all deople (dog people).
+We follow real-world logic, but only when it's funny.

+%%
+sudoMinor:: Maybe only Luke is colorblind and not all deople.
+#minorChange #unseenByLun
+%%

 ## Lucas Progresso

 Maybe he has to go into hiding and he changes his name to this at some point?